 Continental United States NORAD Region – First Air Force (Air Forces Northern)

-If inclement weather occurs, officials will make a decision to postpone or cancel the exercise.
+In the event of inclement weather, the exercise will take place the following morning.
+If bad weather continues, officials will then make a decision to postpone or cancel the exercise.

 These exercises are carefully planned and closely controlled to ensure CONR’s rapid response capability.
-CONR has conducted exercise flights of this nature throughout the U.S. since the start of Operation Noble Eagle, the command’s ongoing response to the terrorist attacks of Sept.
+NORAD has conducted exercise flights of this nature throughout the U.S. and Canada since the start of Operation Noble Eagle, the command’s response to the terrorist attacks on Sept.
 11, 2001.

 Since Sept.
-11, 2001, NORAD fighters have responded to more than 6,000 unknown air tracks in the United States and have flown more than 65,700 sorties with the support of Airborne Warning and Control System and air-to-air-refueling aircraft for Operation Noble Eagle.
+11, 2001, CONR fighters have responded to more than 5,000 possible air threats in the United States and have flown approximately 68,000 sorties with the support of Airborne Warning and Control System and air-to-air-refueling aircraft.